Inhomogeneous bond percolation on square, triangular and hexagonal lattices: Remaining proofs

-(b) Of the ways of proving this, we choose to follow the proof of Proposition \ref{sub-criticality_via_RSW}(c) and \cite[Thm 5.64]{Grimmett_Graphs}.
-Let $N \ge 1$, let $B_N=[0,8N] \times [0,2N]$, and let $f:\RR^2 \to \RR^2$ comprise a rotation and a translation.
-Let $H_N$ be the event that $f(B_N)$ has an open `horizontal' crossing, and in addition the boxes $f([0,2N]\times[0,2N])$ and $f([6N, 8N]\times [0,2N])$ have open `vertical' crossings (`horizontal' and `vertical' refer to the orientation of $B_N$).
-By the \bxp\ and positive association, there exists $\tau>0$ such that $\PP_\bp(H_N) \ge \tau$ for all large $N$, uniformly in $f$.
-By the argument leading to \eqref{G16}, $\ol\PP_{\bp+\nu}(H_N) \to 1$ as $N \to\oo$, uniformly in $f$.
-We pick $N$ sufficiently large, and adapt the block argument of \cite[Sect.\ 5.8]{Grimmett_Graphs} to deduce the claim.
-The second assertion is an elementary consequence of the \bxp\ and the existence of open paths in annuli. \end{proof}
+(b) Of the ways of proving this, we choose to follow the proof of Proposition~\ref{sub-criticalityviaRSW}(c) and~\cite{GrimmettGraphs}, Theorem 5.64.
+Let $N \ge1$, let $B_N=[0,8N] \times[0,2N]$, and let $f\dvtx \RR^2 \to \RR^2$ comprise a rotation and a translation.
+Let $H_N$ be the event that $f(B_N)$ has an open ``horizontal'' crossing, and in addition the boxes $f([0,2N]\times[0,2N])$ and $f([6N, 8N]\times[0,2N])$ have open ``vertical'' crossings (``horizontal'' and ``vertical'' refer to the orientation of $B_N$).
+By the box-crossing property and positive association, there exists $\tau>0$ such that $\PP_\bp(H_N) \ge\tau$ for all large $N$, uniformly in~$f$.
+By the argument leading to \eqref{G16}, $\ol\PP_{\bp+\nu}(H_N) \to1$ as $N \to\oo$, uniformly in~$f$.
+We pick $N$ sufficiently large, and adapt the block argument of~\cite{GrimmettGraphs}, Section~5.8 to deduce the claim.
+The second assertion is an elementary consequence of the box-crossing property and the existence of open paths in annuli. \end{pf*}